littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 Public Works (Any) - A system of public employment makes labor power available for many tasks. (-15% clear blocker cost, +5% habitability)

-Imperial Economy (Dictatorial/Imperial, not Xenophile) - This empire exploits its vassals ruthlessly. (+15% vassal naval capacity contribution, +7.5% tributary income)
+Imperial Economy (Dictatorial/Imperial, not Xenophile) - This empire exploits its vassals ruthlessly. (+15% vassal naval capacity contribution, +7.5% tributary income, able to create specialized vassals)

 Colonial Fiefs (Imperial, not Militarist) - The monarch is willing to grant landholding rights to those bold enough to colonize new worlds. (+15% colony development speed, -5% starbase influence cost)